Summary

 State licensing of the business operator:

-Some properties, such as a senior care facility in an R-1 single-family, zoned neighborhood, may require a state license for the operator and a conditional use permit by the municipality to operate the facility.
-State licensing of the operator may require special training and testing to prove competency.
+Some properties, such as a senior care facility in an R-1 single-family zoned neighborhood, may require a state license for the operator and a conditional use permit by the municipality to operate the facility.
+State licensing may require operators to undergo special training and testing to demonstrate competency.
 The purpose is partly to ensure that the operator is qualified.
 The process also results in governmental entities collecting fees, holding power, and issuing monopoly directives.

 Suppose the property is sold or a lender is underwriting it to make a loan.
-There will be concerns about property conformity, permitting, state licensing of the operator, and the impact on the value of a going concern.
-A 'going concern' refers to a property currently operating and generating income.
+There will be concerns about property conformity, permitting, state licensing of the operator, and the Impact on the value of a going concern.
+‘Going concern’ refers to a property currently operating and generating income.
 The value of a going concern is often higher than that of a property that is not yet operational.
-Can the growing business create the revenue to pay for expenses and make the debt payments?
-The common practice is using an income approach with comparable lease rates of similar properties.
+Can the growing business generate sufficient revenue to cover expenses and make debt payments?
+The common practice is to use an income approach, comparing lease rates of similar properties.

 Underwriting may be problematic when performing a capitalization rate analysis if the property types differ significantly, even though the going concern business is the same.
-An example of an underwriting deviation would be comparing a congregate care business, one that operates out of a single-family home, and one that works out of a building that was zoned commercial and designed for the purpose.
+An example of an underwriting deviation would be comparing a congregate care business, one that operates out of a single-family home, with one that operates out of a building zoned for commercial use and designed for that purpose.
 Both are licensed and meet all the regulatory requirements.
-Still, only the commercially zoned property can be valued using a capitalization rate analysis based on market rents and expenses to arrive at a net operating income.
+Still, only the commercially zoned property can be valued using a capitalization rate analysis based on market rents and expenses to determine its net operating income.
 The single-family home has only alternative uses as an owner-occupied or rental home.

-Most practitioners must obtain an individual state license to operate in their chosen field.
-Licensing is nothing more than a tax by state governments who use force as a mandate to enforce their monopoly.
+Most practitioners are required to obtain an individual state license to practice in their chosen field.
+Licensing is nothing more than a tax imposed by state governments, which use force as a mandate to enforce their monopoly.
 Government agencies are motivated by different efficiencies than private enterprises.

 State licensing usually runs with the business operator and will terminate when the title of the property changes.